jaydeep3969/MEAN_Project/README.md

-# MEAN_Project
+# MEAN-POC
-Beginner Level MEAN Task
+Beginner Level MEAN POC
 - Task Information in /Task Information.docx
 - Outputs are in /Outputs